Jury: BNSF Railway contributed to 2 deaths in Montana town where asbestos sickened thousands

 HELENA, Mont. -- A federal jury on Monday said BNSF Railway contributed to the deaths of two people who were exposed to asbestos decades ago when tainted mining material was shipped through a Montana town where thousands have been sickened.

-Family members of the two victims hugged after the verdict was announced, and attorneys for the plaintiffs said the ruling brought some accountability.
-One family member told The Associated Press that no amount of money would replace her lost sister.
+Family members of the two victims hugged their attorneys after the verdict was announced.
+An attorney for the plaintiffs said the ruling brought some accountability, but one family member told The Associated Press that no amount of money would replace her lost sister.

 “I’d rather have her than all the money in the world,” Judith Hemphill said of her sister, Joyce Walder.

-Attorneys for the estates of the two victims had argued that the railroad knew the asbestos-tainted vermiculite was dangerous but failed to act.
-Both died from mesothelioma, a rare lung cancer linked to asbestos exposure.
+The estates of the two victims argued that the railroad knew the asbestos-tainted vermiculite was dangerous and failed to clean it up.
+Both lived near the rail yard decades ago and died from mesothelioma, a rare lung cancer linked to asbestos exposure.

+The pollution in Libby has been cleaned up, largely at public expense.
+W.R.
+Grace, which played a central role in the town’s tragedy, filed for bankruptcy in 2001 and paid $1.8 billion into an asbestos trust fund to settle future cases.

 The case in federal civil court over the two deaths was the first of numerous lawsuits against the Texas-based railroad corporation to reach trial over its past operations in Libby.
 Current and former residents of the small town near the U.S.-Canada border want BNSF held accountable, accusing it of playing a role in asbestos exposure that health officials say has killed several hundred people and sickened thousands.